siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 insert into AggregateStockStream;
 ```

+**Supported join types**

+Aggregation join supports following join operations.

+ *  **Inner join (join)**

+    This is the default behaviour of a join operation. `join` is used as the keyword to join the stream with the aggregation.
+The output is generated only if there is a matching event in the stream and the aggregation.

+ *  **Left outer join**

+    The `left outer join` operation allows you to join a stream on left side with a aggregation on the right side based on a condition.
+    Here, it returns all the events of left stream even if there are no matching events in the right aggregation by
+    having null values for the attributes of the right aggregation.

+ *  **Right outer join**

+    This is similar to a `left outer join`. `right outer join` is used as the keyword to join a stream on right side with a aggregation on the left side based on a condition.
+    It returns all the events of the right stream even if there are no matching events in the left aggregation.

 ## _(Defined)_ Window

 A defined window is a window that can be shared across multiple queries.